El Paso, TX

 Something I found surprising was that they only had one Mexican Plate (combination dinner), just like at Good Luck Cafe.
 In fact, the list of items served at the two restaurants is the same, as it is at quite a few restaurants in the city.
 There is also enough variety on the Mexican plates that I seem to never get tired of them, even though all of these restaurants have a number of other items on the menu to order.

 I did not have a favorite item from the plate because they were all good, but the Deshebrada Taco was one thing I thought was significantly better than at other restaurants.
 If the meat had been served on bread instead of a tortilla it would have made an excellent roast beef sandwich, with very flavorful roast beef like the kind I have found in upscale restaurants.
 This really seems to be one of Sofi’s specialties.
 Just as notable was the fact that the taco did not seem at all greasy (although it is served with a soft shell).

 The Enchilada stood out from others because of the Mexican style cheese they used.
-This, along with the flavorful red sauce, made it one of the best I have tried in the city.
+Over several visits, though, I have found it to become more greasy so overall I cannot say this is one of the best versions of enchilada.

 The Chile Relleno was a little more greasy than most, which was offset by a sauce that was more flavorful than most.
 Overall I would say it is one of the best in the city.

 The Beans were very good but it seems that there are always some that are better (such as the ones at Chope’s in New Mexico).

 Sofi’s has daily specials for lunch on weekdays that are not only at a cheaper price than the regular version on the menu, but also come with a bowl of Caldo.
 In El Paso the caldo is traditionally made with beef and comes with a generous amount of vegetables.
 The one at Sofi’s is very good, especially with the “generous” part.